Learning by Doing

 Messiah's campus is an active, busy place.
 Throughout your time here, you will find many opportunities to "belong" and meet people who share your interests and hobbies, or who challenge you to stretch yourself and try new things.

 One of the ways you might stretch yourself during your time at Messiah is by holding an on-campus leadership position to strengthen the Messiah community, bring new resources or programs to campus or evoke change.
 There are nearly 160 leadership positions at Messiah that are eligible for meeting a student's experiential learning requirement.
-These positions are available through offices such as Residence Life, Campus Ministries, Student Involvement and Leadership Programs, Intercultural Office, Office of Alumni and Parent Relations, The Collaboratory, Agape Center, The Pulse (Messiah’s student-run media hub), and Sustainability Office.
+These positions are available through offices such as Residence Life, Campus Ministries, Student Involvement and Leadership Programs, Office of Alumni and Parent Relations, The Collaboratory, Agape Center, The Pulse (Messiah’s student-run media hub), and Sustainability Office.

 There's an old idea that you get a college education, and then you go out into the world to use it.
 At Messiah, getting a college education includes using it in the world right now.